-I’ve done a little of everything, even recently trying my hand at retail at Dillard’s, but my passion has always been history and politics.
+With jobs and economic prosperity constantly calling me to move away, I’ve resisted in order to stay in Tucson.
+I’ve done a little of everything, but my passion has always been history and politics.
 From my teenage years, I have been involved as a volunteer for numerous campaigns.
-Service has always been a part of my life.
-From my earliest years, I spent my summers helping my church in building projects and ministry work at homeless shelters and nursing homes.
-I currently am a volunteer at the Wilmot, state prison, and am a member of a local Non-profit, the American Patriot Memorial, which advocates for the promotion of patriotism in our community.
-I was a contributor for the Arizona Daily Star, Tucson’s largest newspaper, for two years prior to announcing my run for office.
+Service is part of my life.
+From my earliest teenage years, I spent my summers helping my church in various building projects and doing ministry work at homeless shelters and nursing homes.
+I continue to volunteer at the Wilmot State Prison, and am a founding board member of a local non-profit, the American Patriot Memorial, which advocates for the promotion of patriotism in our community.

 My passion for history, and especially the history of this, the greatest and freest nation the world has ever seen, has compelled me to take up the call to be a public servant.
 I consider it the greatest fortune of my life to have been born in the United States.
 My love of learning inevitably led me from an early age to politics and the ideas that formed this nation.
 What makes us so different?
 It is our ideals.
 No other nation has a Declaration of Independence like ours.
 No other group of men put down on paper for all to see such a sweeping tribute to self-evident truth, and then fought to defend them and see them implemented.

 Since then, this nation’s history can be summed up as an attempt to live up to the ideals laid out in that document.
 It has cost us dearly in blood, yet, that blood has brought liberty to people, both here at home and abroad.
 You may call me an idealist, but I believe that, indeed, every person has the right to “life, liberty, and the pursuit of happiness.”
 I believe it is the solemn duty of government of secure those rights.
 To that end government exists, and for no other purpose.